akinelden/introduction/README.md

 This repository is prepared to inform about all repositories that I own/contribute.

+All contents can be found in the website **https://akinelden.github.io/overview/**

 ### Contents
 *	[Undergraduate Projects](#undergraduate-projects)
 	*	[IE440 Nonlinear Models in Operations Research](#ie440-nonlinear-models-in-operations-research)